eugene-datascience/O2E-Demo/README.md

 Screenshots below show:

-1) outputs and validations in Jupytner Notebook<br />
+1) df, csv, and postgre outputs and validations in Jupytner Notebook<br />
 2) table created and validation in PgAdmin (Postgres DB)<br />